alibaba/GraphScope/docs/analytical_engine/programming_model_pie.md

 # Programming Model: PIE

-Although the [vertex-centric programming model](https://graphscope.io/docs/latest/analytical_engine/vertex_centric_models.html) can express various graph analytics algorithms, existing sequential (single-machine) graph algorithms have to be modified to comply with the “think like a vertex” principle, making parallel graph computation a privilege for experienced users only.
-In addition, the performance of graph algorithms with vertex-centric model is sub-optimal in many cases: each vertex only has information about its 1-hop neighbors, and thus information is propagated through the graph slowly, one hop at a time.
-As a result, it may take many computation iterations to propagate a piece of information from a source to a destination.
+Although the [vertex-centric programming model](https://graphscope.io/docs/latest/analytical_engine/vertex_centric_models.html) can express various graph analytics algorithms, existing sequential (single-machine) graph algorithms need to be modified to adhere to the “think like a vertex” principle.
+This makes parallel graph computation a privilege for experienced users only.
+Additionally, the performance of graph algorithms using the vertex-centric model is sub-optimal in many cases.
+Each vertex has information about only its 1-hop neighbors, causing information propagation through the graph to be slow and occur one hop at a time.
+Consequently, it may take multiple computation iterations to propagate a piece of information from a source to a destination.

 ## What is the PIE Model?

 To address the abovementioned problems, we proposed a new programming model PIE (PEval-IncEval-Assemble) in a [SIGMOD paper](https://dl.acm.org/doi/10.1145/3035918.3035942) published in 2017.
-Different from the vertex-centric, the PIE model can automatically parallelize existing sequential graph algorithms, with only some small changes.
-This makes parallel graph computations accessible to users who know conventional graph algorithms covered in college textbooks, and there is no need to recast existing graph algorithms into a new model.
+Unlike the vertex-centric model, the PIE model can automatically parallelize existing sequential graph algorithms with only minor modifications.
+This makes parallel graph computations accessible to users familiar with conventional graph algorithms taught in college textbooks, eliminating the need to recast existing graph algorithms into a new model.

 Specifically, in the PIE model, users only need to provide three functions,